Rise of the Mummy (2021) Review

 Next we see the Mummy in what is supposed to be a university but is obviously a high school.
 Despite the army apparently being willing to kill to cover its existence up it’s been sold to the school.
 They’re so pleased to have this wonderful specimen they just lay it out on a table in the chemistry lab.

-As you can probably guess, some idiot takes a liking to some of the Mummy’s jewelry, steals it and the bandaged boogeyman wakes up.
+As you can probably guess, some idiot takes a liking to some of the Mummy’s jewellery, steals it and the bandaged boogeyman wakes up.
 Taking its cue from what is one of the better films Jeffrey has been involved with, Cupid, the creature traps a handful of students in the school and stalks them.

 As if this isn’t bad enough the Mummy itself looks like a Halloween costume covered in dirty mop heads.
 It’s laughable rather than scary.
 The makeup for the victims it possesses is better but nothing special.
-Apart from some CGI blood gore, like scares or suspense, is non existent.
+Apart from some CGI blood gore, like scares or suspense, is non-existent.

 The description of Rise of the Mummy from the distributor talks about a time loop.
-There isn’t one, time is somehow frozen but there isn’t the Boss Level or Groundhog Day style replay of events.
+There isn’t one, time is somehow frozen, but there isn’t the Boss Level or Groundhog Day style replay of events.
 There is however a warp that tosses anyone who makes it out of the school back inside as a consolation prize.

 I could go on, but by now I’m sure you get the idea.
 Rise of the Mummy is a disaster pretty much from the start.
 And it’s not the kind that’s so absurd you can get some unintentional fun out of it.